La-Javaness/fontface-styled-components/README.md

 helper function is used to allow you to import fonts in your DOM where you need them.
 A prop is added to let you control the [font-display](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) CSS property of the `@font-face`, so that you can optimise the loading order of your fonts programmatically (at least in SSR contexts).

+For added convenience, this library can also generate individual CSS files that load a single `@font-face`, as well as SCSS files that load a single `@font-face` and for which the [font-display](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) CSS property can be controlled via a [`@use with` at-rule](https://sass-lang.com/documentation/at-rules/use#configuration).

 ## Installing

 **npm**